Rajib-bauri/R/README.md

 # R
-This is demo for Git &amp; Github classs
+This is demo for Git &amp; Github classs.